How To Block Twitter (X) Ads in 2026

 Twitter's Personalized ads option

-For those looking to take their digital privacy to the next level, using a privacy browser can be a game changer.
-Brave blocks ads and trackers by default, making it an excellent tool if you want to use Twitter without ad interruptions.
+For users seeking maximum privacy on X, a privacy browser like Brave can be a game changer.
+Brave blocks ads and trackers by default, making it an excellent option for blocking X ads without extensions.

 Apple has long championed privacy as a fundamental right.
 This is reflected in the features embedded within its devices.